Catherine Callbeck: Premier of Prince Edward Island

-In January 1993 she returned to provincial politics to successfully run for the leadership of the Prince Edward Island Liberal Party and was appointed Premier on 25 January.
-Under her leadership the Liberals won the 1993 provincial election, making her the first female leader of a political party in Canada to lead her party to victory in a general election.
+In January 1993, Callbeck returned to provincial politics to successfully run for the leadership of the Prince Edward Island Liberal Party and was appointed Premier on 25 January.
+Under her leadership the Liberals won the 1993 provincial election, making her the first female leader of a political party in Canada to lead her party to victory in a general election while winning her own seat.

 Callbeck was premier at the same time as the other three most important public offices in the province were also held by women: Elizabeth II was Sovereign in Prince Edward Island, Marion Reid was the Lieutenant Governor, and Patricia Mella was the Leader of the Official Opposition.
-In addition, the two most elected senior roles within the Legislative Assembly of Prince Edward Island are held by women during Callbeck time in office: Nancy Guptill was Speaker of the Legislative Assembly of Prince Edward Island and Elizabeth Hubley as Deputy Speaker.
+In addition, the two most elected senior roles within the Legislative Assembly of Prince Edward Island were held by women during Callbeck's time in office: Nancy Guptill was Speaker of the Legislative Assembly of Prince Edward Island and Elizabeth Hubley as Deputy Speaker.

 Callbeck's time in office was marked by significant progress.
 Spurred by new investments in food processing, manufacturing, aerospace and information technology, the rate of economic growth between 1993 and 1996 was the second highest in Canada.
-The number of people working in the province reached an all-time record high.
+The number of people working in the province reached a record high.
 The unemployment rate dropped by a whopping seven per cent, the largest reduction of any province in Canada.

 Coming into office, the Callbeck government pledged to bring the high budget deficit under control.
 Under her predecessor, the deficit had risen to an all-time high of $89 million.
-Through a combination of rising revenues due to the stronger economy, and what a national accounting firm called one of the most aggressive deficit cutting strategies in the country, the Callbeck government brought in a surplus budget in 1995–96. it was the first budget surplus in a decade.
+Through a combination of rising revenues due to the stronger economy, and what a national accounting firm called one of the most aggressive deficit-cutting strategies in the country, the Callbeck government brought in a surplus budget in 1995–96. it was the first budget surplus in a decade.